gregmsanderson/postgres-ha-timescaledb/README.md

 ## Add TimescaleDB to a database

+Now that it's installed and enabled, the _final_ step is to [add the TimescaleDB extension](https://docs.timescale.com/install/latest/self-hosted/installation-debian/#set-up-the-timescaledb-extension) to a database.

 Usually you would attach a Fly app to the PostgreSQL app (by using the `fly pg attach --postgres-app your-database-name-here` command).
-That creates a new database (with the same name as the app) and provides the app with a secret `DATABASE_URL` which it can use to securely connect to it.
+That creates a database (with the same name as the app).

-Or you can manually create a database (by using `CREATE DATABASE its_name;`) as we demonstrate below.
+If you haven't, create a database by running `CREATE DATABASE its_name;`.

-The final step is to [add the TimescaleDB extension](https://docs.timescale.com/install/latest/self-hosted/installation-debian/#set-up-the-timescaledb-extension) _to_ a database.
-Since we have Wireguard and PostgreSQL installed locally, we can do that right now:
+Since we have Wireguard and PostgreSQL installed locally we'll use that second approach and so can then add the extension to it:

 ```
 $ psql postgres://postgres:your-password-here@your-pg-app.internal:5432